dangoslen/dangoslen-me-site/content/blog/how-keeping-one-file-improved-my-teams-communication.md

 But there was a subtle issue.

 In creating a new version so, our definition of the **next** version had changed!
 Our team only referred to versions as the "next" version or the "previous" version.
-Or "the one after that" in some cases :upside_down_face:
+Or "the one after that" in some cases 🙃

 The reason we suffered from this was that our versions were not _predictable_.
 We couldn't tell you what the next version would be, even if we had completed all the work we wanted to be in the next version!
 We used a combination of the git commit hash and that date at which our CI pipeline ran as the version.
 This meant that we had to wait until the version was created by our CI pipeline to know what it actually was.